dirkwhoffmann/vAmigaTS/Denise/Sprites/spritedma/README.md

 This test suite verifies various aspects of sprite DMA.

+#### interfere*n*

+Theses tests manually modify SPRxCTL and SPRxPOS inside the sprite DMA area to see how competing register modifications are resolved.

+#### interfere*n*b

+Same as interfere*n* with the register writes happening two DMA cycles later.

 #### sprdma1 to sprdma3

 Toggles the SPRDMA bit in DMACON at certain positions.